Sales & Brand Strategy

 Wooden filtered competitive information away from the people responsible for execution.
 They knew one thing: execute what you've trained to do.
 The opponent didn't change the game plan.

-When competitive intel saturates the organization, it creates three problems.
-First, distraction, because people watch competitors instead of executing.
-Second, anxiety, because competitor moves trigger reactive decisions.
-And third, identity confusion, because you start defining yourself by what others do.
+When competitive intel saturates the organization, people start watching competitors instead of executing.
+Competitor moves trigger reactive decisions.
+And eventually, you define yourself by what you're not—instead of what you are.

 Here's the test: